 Childhood traumas are different: one story sounds "not so bad" for one person, and reaction to another can be "It must have been a nightmare".
 One thing I know for sure: trauma is trauma, a child doesn't have thoughts like: "It could be worse".
-We all perceive our situations differently depending on our personality, and I have mentioned before that my personality wasn't very helpful in the circumstances that I was growing up in.
+We all perceive our situations differently depending on our personality, and my personality wasn't very helpful in the circumstances that I was growing up in.

 Pain has different colors, but it doesn't mean that one color is worse than the other, they are just different.
 My pain was always coming from my self-hatred, my insecurity, victimhood mentality and fear, fear to be abandoned and alone (although most of my childhood I spent alone).
 Revisiting past experiences is never pleasant, but in the moments of breakdown my head goes back.
 It's like all of the sudden I am in that dark place again, feeling same feelings, breathing same air and hiding under the chair.